- Click here for US reimbursement.

 Step 4: Go to Settings > Policies > Group > [Policy name] > Reimbursement and enable Reimbursement for the policy:

-Next add the country of your withdrawal account:
+Next add the country of your business bank account:

-Step 5: Set the default withdrawal account for processing reimbursements and then you're done.
-Tell your employees to add their deposit accounts and start reimbursing
+Step 5: Set the default bank account for processing reimbursements and then you're done.
+Tell your employees to add their personal bank accounts and start reimbursing

 A deposit account is the bank account where you want to receive your reimbursements.

-Step 1: Go to Settings > Your Account > Reimbursement and click Add Deposit Account
+Step 1: Go to Settings > Account > Payments and click Add Personal Bank Account

-Step 3: Enter your BSB, account number and name.
-If the fields are not that same as the below then you will need to speak to your administrator about enabling reimbursements in Expensify
+Step 2: Enter your BSB, account number and name.
+If the fields are not that same as the below then you will need to speak to your administrator about enabling reimbursements in Expensify.

 Creating a batch payment file